Marsilea-viz/marsilea/docs/source/tutorial/concatenation.rst

 =============================

 You may want to visualize two or more heatmaps side by side.
-Although, this can be done simply by merging images, heatgraphy provides a concatenation feature that can easily concatenate multiple heatmaps together with ease.
+Although, this can be done simply by merging images, marsilea provides a concatenation feature that can easily concatenate multiple heatmaps together with ease.

 Here we have one blue heatmap and a green heatmap.